slbailey/retrovue-doc-standards/documentation-standards.md

 - Use sentence case for headings (`## Purpose`, not `## PURPOSE`).
 - Each doc starts with `## Purpose`.
 Follow with `## Scope` or `## Audience` when additional framing is needed.
+- Optional metadata appears above the Purpose section using the format `_Metadata: Status=Enforced • Scope=Runtime • Owner=@handle_`.
+Keep the line concise and only include fields that add value.
 - Domain/runtime docs adopt this baseline order:
   1. Purpose
   2. Core model / scope